brglng/im-control/README.md

 On modern Windows, input methods are managed by the Text Services Framework (TSF).
 Each input method is represented by a Text Input Processor (TIP), which is identified by a globally unique identifier (GUID).
 The active TIP can be changed using the `ITfInputProcessorProfileMgr::ActivateProfile` method, which works for nearly all kinds of windows.

-However, TSF requires the caller to be in the same thread as the target window.
-To make it work, `im-control` injects a DLL into the target process by injecting a window procedure using `SetWindowsHookEx`, and then sends a window message to the injected window to execute the profile switching code.
-The parameters are passed through shared memory to the target window.
+However, TSF requires the caller to be in the same thread as the foreground window.
+In order to effectively call TSF APIs, `im-control` injects a window procedure foreground window using `SetWindowsHookEx`, and then sends a custom window message to the injected window to execute TSF APIs.
+Other parameters are passed through shared memory to the target window.

 Using this approach, `im-control` can call all TSF methods on the target window, e.g., `ITfCompartment::SetValue`, is used to set compartments.